-Choosing the right bartending equipment is very important, learn what the essential bartending equipment you need to buy to start mixing your drinks!
+Choosing the right bartending equipment is very important to become a professional bartender, learn what the essential bartending equipment you need to buy to start mixing your drinks!

 It is a long-handled spoon used for stirring drinks in a tall glass or a mixing glass, an ice-tea spoon is a good substitute.